jimbaker/clamped/README.md

-clamped: Demonstrating the clamp package
+Clamped: Demonstrating the Clamp package
 ========================================

-The [clamp package][clamp] supports functionality like the following in Java
+The [Clamp package][clamp] supports functionality like the following in Java
 code:

 ````java